 Membership of the SVRN is free, as is the entry to all our events.
 We also endeavour to keep conference registration prices low.
 This is part of the SVRN’s commitment to accessibility, and our desire to organise collectively and freed from the trapping of more traditional academic networks.
 As a result, we have established a Patreon page, which you can find by clicking here.
 We would be very grateful if you would consider becoming a donor, and support the SVRN through mutual aid.
 Your support allows us to keep the network as open and accessible as possible.

-The Network recently organised and hosted our first international conference, entitled ‘From the State to the Streets: Representations of and Responses to State Violence in the Nuclear Age’, April 10-12, 2019 at the University of Manchester.
+The Network recently organised and hosted our second international conference, entitled ‘Riot, Rebellion, Resistance, Repression: Representations of and Responses to Policing, Protest, and Power since 1900’, April 8-10, 2020 at the University of Manchester.